KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     1
 ```

-One of the places that I find myself using this is inside logging and verbose messages.
+I use this inside logging and verbose messages.

 ``` posh
     PS> $data = @(1,2,3,4)